gabrielegenovese/acmesky/README.md

 ## Deploy using Docker compose

 If running locally as demo you must run the following docker-compose command first as setup:
-This will create a fake shared network which allow all other container to comunicate each to others.
+This will create a fake shared network which allow all other container to communicate each to others.

 ```bash
 docker-compose -f docker-compose-shared.yaml up -d